FabricMC/fabric-docs/develop/class-tweakers/interface-injection.md

 ## Applying Changes {#applying-changes}

-To see your changes applied, you must refresh your Gradle project and [regenerate sources](../getting-started/generating-sources).
-The elements you targeted should have their access limits modified accordingly.
-Make sure to reopen any targeted class from the decompiled source in order to see the modifications.
+To see your interface implementation applied, you must refresh your Gradle project and [regenerate sources](../getting-started/generating-sources).

 ::: tip